khalsa-jio/silverstripe-content-creator/README.md

 An AI-powered content generation module for Silverstripe CMS that allows content editors to create page content using natural language prompts.
 When creating a new page in the Silverstripe CMS, this module adds a button that opens a modal where users can input prompts to generate content.
 The AI will structure the content based on the available fields or Elemental blocks for that page type.

+## Key Features

+- AI-powered content generation directly within the Silverstripe CMS page editing interface
+- Intelligent content structuring based on available page fields or Elemental blocks
+- Support for nested ElementalAreas (blocks within blocks) with cycle detection
+- Chat-like interface for iterating on generated content
+- Streaming responses for better user experience
+- Clear presentation of field types and descriptions in prompts
+- Configurable field exclusions and inclusions
+- Developer tools for debugging and optimizing prompts

 ## Architecture Overview

-The module has been factored to use a service-oriented architecture with specialized services that work together to provide content generation capabilities.
+The module uses a service-oriented architecture with specialized services that work together to provide content generation capabilities.

 ### Core Services